wirshingh/fastp-hydra-loop/README.md

 # Set sample directory path to base project directory
 SAMPLEDIR_BASE="path to base project directory"

-# Loop over each R1 file matching the pattern
+# Loop over each R1 file to get unique sample name
 for GETSAMPLENAME in ${SAMPLEDIR_RAW}/*_R1_001.fastq.gz; do
     # Check if the file exists to avoid errors
     if [ ! -f "$GETSAMPLENAME" ]; then